nimwunnan/conceptuallabor.com/utility/footnotes-with-links.md

 watched a robotic vacuum bash itself repeatedly into a corner has seen a real-world example of this.

-An actor that has reached the limit of its ability to do conceptual labor.
+The vacuum is an actor that has reached the limit of its ability to do conceptual labor.
 However much its training, foreknowledge, or programming allows it to learn, the unseen wall represents the boundary of its ability to modify its own instructions.
 Attempting to do the work that fits its